-A national action plan can serve as a core strategy to coordinate and align activities of different stakeholders and in different sectors.
+A national action plan can serve as a core strategy to coordinate and align activities of different stakeholders in different sectors.
 It can also provide a legal and political framework for action.

-National and local action needed
+National action is needed

 Even though antibiotic resistance is a global issue, the major part of the work required to address the problem must be done at national and local levels.
-This need for local action is reflected in the Global Action Plan on Antimicrobial Resistance, which calls for national action plans in all WHO member states.
+This need for national action is reflected in the Global Action Plan on Antimicrobial Resistance, which calls for national action plans in all WHO member states.